As my 30’s wind down, I find conversations with other women my age tend to go something like this:

 Politicians vacation here, there are more golf courses than you can shake a putter at and yes it is also hot as heck (but it’s a dry heat!) yet Palm Springs is not where you go to fade softly into the sand.
 Oh no, the hipsters of the day didn’t come to Palm Springs because it was sleepy, they came because it was (and is) groovy!
 And groovy is a fitting way to celebrate any age!

 Stay at a Fabulous Hotel

-Pulling up to the Riviera Palm Springs Hotel, along a road dotted with palm trees I felt like I’d stepped into a glam, stylized version of 1950.
+Pulling up to the Riviera Palm Springs Hotel, along a road dotted with palm trees, I felt like I’d stepped into a glam, stylised version of 1950.
 The Riviera Palm Springs is where Frank Sinatra played frequently and where they are celebrating what would be his 100th birthday in December 2015.
 It’s got edgy, over the top décor, a chic lobby bar, a rocking pool and the suites are spacious and super luxurious.
 Overstuffed furniture, giant mirrors and glitz galore all give the Riviera its vibe, and I gave in to the overwhelming urge to click on my Martini Swing playlist as I perched on lounge chairs by the pool.
 With cabanas for chilling out and uber attentive staff, you will never lack for people watching nor find your drink in need of refreshing.